 For checker instance check_outside, p1 and p2 are checked at every positive clock edge.
 For checker instance check_inside, p1 and p2 are queued to mature and be checked on any positive clock edge when en is true.
 For check_loop, three procedural instances of p1 and p2 are queued to mature on any positive clock edge.
 For p1, all three instances are identical, using the sampled value of sum; but for p2, the three instances compare the sampled value of in1 to the sampled value of in_array indexed by constant v1 values of 5, 10, and 20 respectively.

-For checker instance check_outside, p3 is checked continuously.
+For checker instance check_outside, p3 is checked whenever a changes.
 In checker instances check_inside and check_loop deferred assertion p3 behaves as a procedural deferred assertion placed at the instantiation point of its checker.

+Note to the editor:

 DELETE subclause 17.3.2 Nested checker instantiations

 17.5 Checker procedures